mlazana/seip/README.md

 The purpose of this assignment is to get familiar with <b> Java design patterns</b>.
 More precisely, I created Java source code analyzer.

 For furthure informations click [here](https://github.com/mlazana/dmst-Java-course-assignments/blob/development/Java_code_analyzer/README.md)

+## Third assignment

+The purpose of this assignment is to get familiar with <b> Java unit testing </b>.
+So, I wrote tests for the methods of several classes.

 ## Authors